BurningLites/LightSimApp/GiraffeFire/README.txt

 - Per Arduino: Output relay pins connected to 6x neck poofer solenoid valves, plus 1x mouth poofer solenoid (12V)
   - These are connected to digitalWrite OUPUT pins 0-6 to the relay board
 - 8-channel relay board to switch on power to the solenoids
+  - Relay takes separate 12V power supply to power the valves
   - https://www.amazon.com/gp/product/B07XM5GVWJ/

 The initial plan was to use the 4x remote control buttons to trigger different